UK PM Truss and finance minister working closely ahead of fiscal statement - spokeswoman | Law-Order

 - United Kingdom

-British Prime Minister Liz Truss and Finance Minister Kwasi Kwarteng are working closely ahead of a fiscal statement next week on supporting growth, Truss's spokeswoman said on Thursday, repeating there had been no reversal in current tax plans.
+British Prime Minister Liz Truss and Finance Minister Kwasi Kwarteng are working closely ahead of a fiscal statement at the end of the month on supporting growth, Truss's spokeswoman said on Thursday, repeating there had been no reversal in current tax plans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)